Learning Plan for Quick Mastery

 Principles and Applications of Hash Tables

-As a quick mastery tutorial, we can skip the code implementations of the two methods for resolving hash collisions in hash tables, but understanding the principles of hash tables is essential.
+As a quick tutorial, we can skip the code implementation of the two ways to solve hash collisions.
+But it is important to understand the principles of hash tables.

-Hash tables can be combined with arrays and doubly linked lists to form more powerful data structures such as LinkedHashMap
+Hash tables can be combined with arrays or linked lists to form more powerful data structures like LinkedHashMap

 and ArrayHashMap